Mediation, Evaluation and Screenings

 As a result of the mediation, evaluation, and screening process, the court may order supervised visitation, therapeutic supervised visitation, Parenting Without Violence classes, or mental health services for one or both parents and/or the children who are being affected.
 You could also be referred to Family Law Treatment Court.
 This program can require parent with alcohol or drug problems get into treatment in order to be better able to parent their children, and creates a chance that they will be able to spend more time with their children if they succeed in achieving sobriety.
 This program will require that participants submit to random drug or alcohol screenings.
 You may also receive referrals to other family support agencies.
 The goal of the program is to promote positive parenting and an ongoing relationship between children and both parents without physical or psychological damage to the children.

 You Need a Skilled Advocate on Your Side

-If you are facing a Family Court Services mediation, evaluation, or screening, contact the Aeschleman Law offices for a consultation to learn how to prepare for these programs and to have a committed and experienced advocate help you present your case.
+If you are facing a Family Court Services mediation, evaluation, or screening, contact Aeschleman Law, PC for a consultation to learn how to prepare for these programs and to have a committed and experienced advocate help you present your case.
 To schedule an appointment, call (408) 724-8930, or send Nicole Aeschleman a personal email at firstname.lastname@example.org.

 Aeschleman Law is located in San Jose and serves Santa Clara, Alameda, and San Mateo Counties.
 Call us today for an initial consultation at (408) 724-8930.
 You may also contact us by filling out the form on the bottom of this site.